choukha/datasciutilities/README.md

-# datasciutilities
+# Exploratory Data Analysis
-This contains some of the codes related to the common tasks we do in data analysis.
+This contains some of the codes related to the common tasks we do in Exploratory data analysis.